mcmerdanoglu/fsweb-s17g1-sql-sorgular/readme.md

     26) Öğrencileri sınıflarına göre gruplayarak listeleyin.
-    	SELECT * FROM ogrenci GROUP BY sinif; (çalışmadı) SELECT sinif, COUNT(*) AS 'Öğrenci Mevcudu' FROM ogrenci WHERE sinif IS NOT NULL GROUP BY sinif;
+    	SELECT * FROM ogrenci GROUP BY sinif; (çalışmadı) SELECT sinif, COUNT(*) AS 'Öğrenci Mevcudu' FROM ogrenci WHERE sinif IS NOT NULL GROUP BY sinif; (çalıştı) 27)
-    27)
     [İPUCU: rand() fonksiyonu]
     	SELECT * FROM ogrenci ORDER BY rand();